psperkins/mystic-tape-deck/wp-content/plugins/featured-images-for-rss-feeds/readme.txt

 > "It just works – lovely!
 Great with MailChimp.
 I installed this plugin, changed the (very simple) settings and the featured images started appearing in my MailChimp campaigns straight away – perfect!" - @barn2media [Read the review](https://wordpress.org/support/topic/it-just-works-lovely-great-with-mailchimp/)

 We promise you'll love the features this plugin provides for your content marketing automation!

+**Need help** or wish it did something else as well?
+Use the [Support](http://wordpress.org/support/plugin/featured-images-for-rss-feeds) tab to submit your thoughts.

+**Love this plugin?** Please submit a [rating and review](https://wordpress.org/support/plugin/featured-images-for-rss-feeds/reviews/?filter=5#new-post), I'd appreciate your praise.
+(Have an issue?
+Post to the support forums before leaving a bad review.)

 == Installation ==